GODWROT

 Flaws

 All protagonists in GODWROT are broken in some way.
-Flaws represent this and determine when you can use the Snatch Defeat basic move.
+Flaws You can come up with your own flaws, but some care should be taken.
+Unplayable flaws that discourage roleplaying (like Shy), or risk conflict between players (such as Kleptomania) should be avoided. represent this and determine when you can takea mea culpa.
 Choose a flaw from the list below and record it on your protagonist sheet:

 Rules